Applications and Financial Support

-For more information, please review our departmental web site and the University’s Graduate Admissions web site.
-If you still have questions, please contact the Student Services Administrator.
+For more information, please review our departmental website and the University’s Graduate Admissions web site.
+If you still have questions, please contact the Student Services Manager.
 In the subject heading of the email, please type ‘Admissions: LAST NAME, First Name’.
-Given the large number of requests for information received, we would appreciate your understanding in the event that there are delays in responding.

 IMPORTANT: Please ensure that your email settings allow for the receipt of our emails so that they do not go into your junk mail.